 - 10.162 The development is considered to have an impact on the heritage assets found within and around the Elder Street Conservation Area.
-The potential impact of the redevelopment of the Nicholls and Clarke site in particular is referred to specifically in the Elder Street Conservation Area Character Appraisal and Management Plan and it sets out a number of priorities for the area, one of which includes the undertaking of a public realm study and the implementation of improvements to historic streetscape. - 10.163 Objective 3.2 of the Council's Conservation Strategy, approved by Members in October 2010 in particular seeks to increase the resources available for the Borough's heritage in terms of both management and financial support.
-This includes opportunities for increased contributions from the commercial sector through CIL and S106 agreements.
+The potential impact of the redevelopment of the Nicholls and Clarke site in particular is referred to specifically in the Elder Street Conservation Area Character Appraisal and Management Plan and it sets out a number of priorities for the area, one of which includes the undertaking of a public realm study and the implementation of improvements to historic streetscape. - 10.163 Objective 3.2 of the Council's Conservation Strategy (October 2010) in particular seeks to increase the resources available for the Borough's heritage both management and financial.
+These opportunities include opportunities for increased contribution from the commercial sector through CIL and S106 agreements.

-Key actions for 2011-2012 arising from the Council's Conservation Strategy are to:
+Some of the actions for 2011-2012 arising from the Council's Conservation Strategy includes:

 - Complete and maintain a Heritage at Risk register and work with register to remove buildings at risk. - Develop and maintain an integrated accessible electronic database of heritage information for the Borough. - Develop and implement an updated database of locally important buildings. - 10.164 The site's location within in the City Fringe as well as the Elder Street Conservation Area, brings with it many pressures on the character and appearance of the conservation area.
 Therefore a contribution both towards heritage conservation work generally and specific environmental improvement works within the conservation area are sought. - 10.165 A contribution towards the provision of public art is also considered appropriate to enhance the adjoining streetscape, however, and in this instance it is considered appropriate to link the provision of public art to the conservation area enhancements. - 10.166 The development of the nearby Bishop's Square included a planning contribution of £4.3m towards conservation area improvements and public art within the overall package of £8.5m.
-Taking a pro-rata approach based on floor space uplift a contribution of £270,000 towards environmental improvements and public art within Elder Street Conservation Area is sought.
-This will be spent on on-going work regarding an updated database of locally important buildings; the establishment of a 'Heritage at Risk' register, improvements to buildings at risk in the Elder Street Conservation Area, street improvements, historic signage within the proposed public square 'Blossom Place' and general enhancement works to the conservation area.
+Taking a pro rata approach based on floor space uplift a contribution of £270,000 towards environmental improvements and public art within Elder Street Conservation Area is sought.
+This will be spent on street on going work regarding an updated database of locally important buildings; the establishment of a 'Heritage at Risk' register, improvements to buildings at risk in the Elder Street Conservation Area, historic signage within the proposed public square 'Blossom Place' and general enhancement works to the conservation area.